Skip to main content

 To import animal products into Great Britain, certain food safety and public health conditions must be met (other conditions need to be satisfied, for example relating to animal health):

-1. The exporting country must have an effective national food safety control system in place to assure that exports to Great Britain are produced to our standards and have been assessed and approved by Great Britain.
+1. The exporting country must have an effective national food safety control system in place to provide assurance that exports to Great Britain are produced to our standards and have been assessed and approved by Great Britain.

-2. The exporting country must have a residue control plan in place which has been assessed and approved by Great Britain.
+2. The exporting country must have a residue control plan in place for the animal product they wish to export.
+This must have been assessed and approved by Great Britain.

-3. Once a country has been approved, any establishment wishing to export has to be approved by the competent authority of that country.
+3. Once a country has been approved, any establishment wishing to export must be approved by the competent authority of that country.

-To apply for or amend a market access approval, competent authorities must in the first instance email Defra at ukassurance@defra.gov.uk.
+To apply for or amend a market access approval, competent authorities must in the first instance email Department for Environment, Food & Rural Affairs (Defra) at ukassurance@defra.gov.uk.

 Cross-government approach

-The Department for Environment, Food & Rural Affairs (Defra) are the UK central competent authority for trade in agri-food products.
-The UK Office for SPS Trade Assurance is responsible for the cross-Government co-ordination of market access requests.
+Defra is the UK central competent authority for trade in agri-food products.
+The UK Office for Sanitary and Phytosanitary Trade Assurance (UK Office) is responsible for the cross-Government co-ordination of market access and risk-based assessments.

 FSA's role

-The Food Standards Agency ensures food and feed safety and public health are duly considered in the cross-Government market access decision making process.
-This is so that imported food remains safe and is what it says it is.
+The Food Standards Agency (FSA) ensures food and feed safety and public health are duly considered in the cross-Government market access decision making process.
+To ensure that imported food remains safe and consumers can be confident that the food they buys is what it says it is.

-The FSA established two teams (Imports Market Access Assurance and International Trade Audit & Assurance), drawing on expertise from across the Agency, to work with Defra.
-The FSA evaluates market access requests for animal products in relation to public health risks (Defra assess animal health risks).
+The FSA established two teams (Imports Market Access Assurance (IMAA) and International Trade Audit & Assurance (ITA&A)), These teams draw on expertise from across the Agency to work with Defra.
+The FSA evaluates market access requests for animal products in relation to public health risks, whilst Defra assess animal health risks.
 The FSA does so to provide assurance that any country applying for market access to export food into Great Britain has appropriate national food safety control systems in place, and that these controls are applied appropriately.
 This provides assurance that food exported from other countries meets Great Britain’s robust food safety standards.

-The FSA also monitors countries already authorised to export food into Great Britain for signs of potential issues with a country’s national food safety control system and will act where appropriate.
+In addition, the FSA monitors countries already authorised to export food into Great Britain for signs of potential issues with a country’s national food safety control system and will act where appropriate.

 A robust cross-Government process is in place to assess market access requests from trading partners.
 Where necessary, an in-country verification audit may be conducted to confirm an exporting country’s sanitary and phytosanitary regulatory and assurance systems are being implemented effectively.